Ellimaaac/DUT-Pyramidal-Image-Mosaic/README.md

 This visualization is particularly useful for performing sanity checks and inspecting the different structures present on the DUT, whether it is a calibration kit, die, or wafer.

-By zooming in sufficiently, it is also possible to inspect fine details such as the contact marks left by the probes on the pads.
+By zooming in sufficiently, it is also possible to inspect fine details such as the contact marks left by the probes.

 <div align="center">
   <img src="img/5.png" width="600" alt="Files generated after the stitching process.">